Edna Mayne Hull

 Edna May Hull van Vogt (May 1, 1905 – January 20, 1975) was a Canadian science fiction writer who published under the name E. Mayne Hull.
 She was the first wife of A. E. van Vogt, also a science fiction writer.

 Early life and marriage

 Edna May Hull was born in Brandon, Manitoba in 1905, the third of six children of Jane and John Thomas Hull.
 The Hulls had emigrated from England in 1904; Edna's parents and two older siblings had all been born there.
 Around 1910, Edna and her family moved to Saskatoon, Saskatchewan where her father worked as a journalist.
+He later worked as an economist, editor of the Manitoba Wheat Pool's newspaper The Scoop Shovel, and a Wheat Pool executive.

+According to Hull herself, "her father’s idea for bringing up children was to let his six youngsters read at will in one of the largest private libraries in Western Canada.
+Then when they expressed an opinion, he would take the opposite viewpoint.
+Result: fireworks."

 Upon reaching adulthood, Edna Hull found work as a private secretary in Alberta for a significant period of time.
 By the late 1930s, she had moved to Winnipeg, Manitoba, where she met her future husband—then known as Alfred Vogt, but soon to add "van" to his surname.
 Hull and van Vogt got married on May 9, 1939.